 At Kindly, we take security seriously to ensure that no data ever gets in the hands of unauthorized users.
-This is achieved by putting security first and building and deploying the platform using applications where security and privacy is a top priority.
+This is achieved by putting security first and building and deploying the platform using applications where security is a top priority.

 We build Kindly using the Django web framework.
 Django is a Python web framework for large-scale web applications, used by companies such as Mozilla, Pinterest, Instagram and NASA.
 Django comes with a range of security features already built-in, described below.